SAP/spartacus-docs/_pages/fsa/features/user-request-framework/fsa-configurable-fnol-process.md

 2. Navigate to the Backoffice and do the following:
   - Under **Policies**, find the travel policy you created (screenshot).
   - Change the start and the effective date of the policy to be in the past (screenshot).
-    This is necessary for the FNOL process to be visible on the storefront.
+    This is necessary for the FNOL process to be visible on the storefront immediately.
 3. Go back to the storefront and navigate to the **My Policies** page.
 You should see the **Make a Claim** button on the travel policy (screenshot).
 4. Click on the **Make a Claim** button to start the FNOL process.
+5. Check if all the forms and steps are as you configured them in the Backoffice.

+Congratulations!
+You successfully created a custom FNOL process for your insurance website.